ssilverman/QNEthernet/README.md

 ### `Ethernet`

+The `Ethernet` object is the main Ethernet interface.

 * `begin()`: Initializes the library and uses the Teensy's internal MAC address.
 * `begin(ipaddr, netmask, gw)`: Initializes the library, uses the Teensy's internal MAC address, and uses the given parameters for the